Flerp/RetroCake/README.md

 	jzIntv
 	PCSX2

-# Manage ROM Directories.
+# Manage ROM Directories

 This creates the default ROM directories in C:\RetroCake\ROMS\
 You can also create custom ROM directories like E:\ROMS\
 You can also Share the ROM Directories from here if using a dedicated Emulator Box.

-# Manage Dedicated EmuBox Settings (Not fully tested yet)
+# Manage Dedicated EmuBox Settings

-## Setup all dedicated emubox settings
+## Setup All Dedicated Emubox Settings

 This option will do a full setup and turn your RetroCake Installation into a Dedicate Emu Box.\
-This option inclused installation of all of the options below.\
+This option includes installation of all of the options below.\
 The only user requires input is during the Auto Login setup.\
 This is due to how Windows handles Auto login.

-## RetroCake auto start options
+## RetroCake Auto Start Options

 From here you can select if you'd like to Automatically start RetroCake (EmulationStation) upon login.\
 This goes hand in hand with Auto Login.\